bbauska/UC-Davis-JS-Basics/readme.md

   alt="A string variable can be treated like an array." />
 <!-- ![](./images/media/image81.png){width="5.0in" height="3.053418635170604in"} -->

-Another thing that&apos;s interesting is that a regular variable holding a string can be treated like an array in JavaScript.
+<p>Another thing that&apos;s interesting is that a regular variable holding a
+string can be treated like an array in JavaScript.
 So if I make a variable, var joke = &quot;The chicken crossed the road&quot;.
 Now I&apos;ve got a variable called joke, but I can actually treat it like an array.
 I can